-18. In summary, the reticulated water supply for this proposed plan change would need to be designed to meet firefighting standards when either subdivision and/or building consents are sought from Council.
+18. In summary, the reticulated water supply for this proposed plan change would need to be designed to meet firefighting standards.
+Where the future development of individual sites requires specific requirements, these would need to be provided by the applicant as on-site solutions.